CathyXueqingZhang/DataPoisoningVis/README.md

 ```bash
 python3 app.py
 ```
-After running the command, navigate to http://127.0.0.1:5000 in your web browser to access the dashboard.
+After running the command, navigate to http://127.0.0.1:5000 in your web browser to access the website.